The main headings on this page are:

-Readers of my publications listed under Boeriana will notice a certain perspective common to all of it.
+Readers of my publications listed on both the Boeriana and Islamica pages will notice a certain perspective common to all of it.
 In most cases it is there as background.
 In some cases it is more explicitly spelled out as in:

 - Missionary Messengers...., pp. 484ff

 This perspective is known to its adherents by various names, the most common ones being "Kuyperianism," "Reformational," and "Neo-Calvinist."
-It stands in the Calvinist tradition, but is a further development of it pioneered by a movement in The Netherlands that centers on a man called ABRAHAM KUYPER (1837-1920).
+It stands in the Calvinist tradition, but is a further development of it pioneered by a movement in The Netherlands initiated by a man called ABRAHAM KUYPER (1837-1920).

-In the paragraphs below I reproduce what some leading Christians in North America have said or written about Kuyper.
+In the paragraphs below I reproduce what some leading scholars and social activists have said or written about Kuyper.